-This documentary short tells the inspiring story of two Pakistani women: Sabeen Mahmud, founder of Karachi performance space T2F, who paved the way for American actress/writer Fawzia Mirza to perform her one-woman show across Pakistan, one month before Mahmud's tragic murder.
+This documentary short, directed by Michelle Fiordaliso, tells the story of Pakistani activist, Sabeen Mahmud, founder of Karachi performance space T2F, and how she affected the life of American actress/writer Fawzia Mirza.

-Weaving verité footage with the penultimate interview of Mahmud, conducted by Mirza three months before Mahmud was murdered, the film shows Mahmud and Mirza’s lives intersecting in a transformational way.
-Mahmud’s message of peace, empathy, and self-expression lives on—in Mirza and others—even after her untimely death.
+Weaving verité footage with the penultimate interview of Mahmud, the film shows Mahmud and Mirza’s lives intersecting in a transformational way.
+Mahmud’s message of peace, empathy, and self-expression lives even after her tragic murder.

-Positive is a 30-minute dramedy (pilot) about Julia Magliano, a young social worker driven to fight AIDS in a NYC Catholic hospital in the early 90’s, while fighting her own battle with bisexual feelings and a crisis of faith.
+Based on the real-life experiences of writer Michelle Fiordaliso, Positive is a 30-minute dramedy (pilot) about Julia Magliano, a young social worker driven to fight AIDS in a NYC Catholic hospital while fighting her own battle with bisexual feelings and a crisis of faith.
 Think Girls meets Nurse Jackie.
-Based on the real life experiences of writer, Michelle Fiordaliso.

-Twice published in The New York Times Modern Love Column.
-Non-fiction writing has also appeared in numerous other publications including The Hollywood Reporter, The Huffington Post, and Self.
+Twice published in The New York Times Modern Love Column, Michelle’s non-fiction writing has also appeared in numerous other publications including The Hollywood Reporter, The Huffington Post, and Self.